Overhead aerial of a monohull sail yacht on deep blue water, mast and foredeck seen from directly above

 Catamaran owners have their own page: catamaran insurance.

-World Yacht Insurance is a yacht-insurance introducer arranging hull and liability cover up to $5M for sail and motor yachts worldwide, including the Caribbean, placed at Lloyd's of London through London Marine Insurance Services Ltd, a Lloyd's-accredited broker.
+World Yacht Insurance is a yacht-insurance introducer arranging hull and liability cover up to $5M for sail and motor yachts worldwide, including the Caribbean, placed in the London market through London Marine Insurance Services Ltd, a Lloyd's-accredited broker.

 Cost